-This page covers the steps needed to incrementally update a bleeding-edge, development version of Firefox for Desktop using watchman to monitor filesystem changes and automatically generate the changed build outputs.
-Welcome, we're delighted to see you! :)
+Note: This page covers required steps to incrementally update a bleeding-edge, development version of Firefox for Desktop.
+We use watchman to monitor filesystem changes and automatically generate the changed build outputs.

-If you're having trouble following this documentation or hit a roadblock you can't get around, please contact one of:
+If you're having difficulty following this documentation, or hit a roadblock, please contact:

 - Nick Alexander at email@example.com